 The BlueSky smoke modeling framework (Larkin et al. 2009) was used to model the smoke intrusions into Bend.
 BlueSky is a framework linking together datasets and models of fire location and growth, fuel loadings and consumption, emissions from consumed fuels, plume rise, and smoke dispersion.
 The dispersion model requires meteorological model output to predict movement and concentration of smoke.
 Table 2 lists the models used in the framework.
 For the current study, we used actual fire location and size for each of the prescribed burns.
 This information was obtained from the intrusion reports prepared by the DNF District Office that was responsible for the burn.
-Table 3 contains the dates, times, locations, sizes, and fuel loadings in k/ha, and Table 4 lists the intrusion start time and length (in hours), the maximum 1-hr and 24-hr average PM2.5 concentration, and the direction and distance of the burn from Bend.
+Table 3 contains the dates, times, locations, sizes, and fuel loadings in kg/ha, and Table 4 lists the intrusion start time and length (in hours), the maximum 1-hr and 24-hr average PM2.5 concentration, and the direction and distance of the burn from Bend.
 Because the intrusion reports did not specify fuel loadings by category (1-hr, 10-hr, shrub, etc.), fuel loadings were obtained from the Fuel Characterization Classification System (FCCS) mapped at a 1-km resolution (Prichard et al., 2013).
 FCCS fuel models and total loadings used in the model runs are given in Table 3.

 A three dimensional wind field from the Weather Research and Forecast (WRF) model (Michalakes et al. 2001; Skamarock et al. 2005) was used in BlueSky, and the Hybrid Single Particle Langrangian Integrated Trajectory (HYSPLIT) model was used for the dispersion simulations (Stein et al. 2015; Draxler and Hess 1998).
 The spatial and temporal resolutions of the BlueSky runs are determined by the meteorological model.
-In this case, we used the hourly 4-km resolution WRF model provided by the University of Washington Department of Atmospheric Sciences.
-Additionally, we had available a 1-km resolution meteorological from the National Centers for Environmental Prediction (NCEP) North American (NAM) weather model for the October 4-5, 2014 smoke intrusion period.
+In this case, we used the hourly 4-km resolution WRF model provided by the University of Washington Department of Atmospheric Sciences (Mass et al. 2003).
+Additionally, we had available a 1-km resolution meteorological model from the National Centers for Environmental Prediction (NCEP) North American (NAM) weather model (Rogers et al. 2009) for the October 4-5, 2014 smoke intrusion period.
 Both models provide hourly predictions.
-The suite of portable meteorological and PM2.5 monitors were not deployed for the October 2014 episode, but smoke dispersion modeling was possible and the modeled meteorological wind field w with obtained from RAWS stations odeled PM2.5 values were compared with PM2.5 measurements at the Bend Pump Station.
+The suite of portable meteorological and PM2.5 monitors were not deployed for the October 2014 episode, but smoke dispersion modeling was possible and the modeled meteorological wind fields were compared with those obtained from RAWS stations.
+Modeled PM2.5 values were compared with PM2.5 measurements at the Bend Pump Station.

 Burn Day and Seasonal Wind Analyses

 To determine how frequently land managers can expect conditions that are favorable for prescribed burning, we compiled the number of days fuel and meteorological parameters meet required conditions.
 Table 5 lists conditions necessary for conducting prescribed burns on the DNF.
 The days were identified by data measured and calculated from the RAWS in the area, and include temperature, RH, mid-flame wind speed, and 1-hr, 10-hr, and 100-hr dead fuel moistures.
-Using Fire Family Plus (Bradshaw and McCormick 2000), data from the Tumalo Ridge RAWS (7 km west of at an elevation of 1220 meters; Bend elevation is 1105 meters), Lava Butte RAWS (15 km south of town at an elevation of 1344 meters), and Round Mountain RAWS (47 km southwest of Bend at an elevation of 1800 meters) were used to identify days when burning would be within prescription for the ten year period including 2006-2015.
+Using Fire Family Plus (Bradshaw and McCormick 2000), data from the Tumalo Ridge RAWS (7 km west of Bend at an elevation of 1220 meters; Bend elevation is 1105 meters), Lava Butte RAWS (15 km south of town at an elevation of 1344 meters), and Round Mountain RAWS (47 km southwest of Bend at an elevation of 1800 meters) were used to identify days when burning would be within prescription for the ten year period including 2006-2015.
 We also used only wind data from the Tumalo Ridge RAWS (the station closest to Bend) to determine how frequently daytime and nighttime winds were from a direction that would carry smoke away from Bend.